 Fortunately not all her new tricks are causing me heart palpitations.
 She can finally roll from back to front, so she doesn’t get herself stranded like a turtle on her back in the middle of the night.

-Caroline has all the attitude and independence of a three-year-old drama queen.
+C has all the attitude and independence of a three-year-old drama queen.
 She goes from snarky to delightful in a matter of seconds, and one never knows what to expect from her.
 It’s a woman’s prerogative to change her mind, eh?

 My mother finds the situation hilarious.
 I guess it’s a case of poetic justice, as I evidently tormented her the same way my daughter is tormenting me.